April Xing & Heath Crawley

 With creative backgrounds working in fashion and music respectively, April Xing and Heath Crawley both have a natural love for all things vintage, quirky and rare.
-These high school friends reconnected and in 2017 decided to open up Tiki La La, a vintage store in Ettalong where they could curate an ever-evolving collection of iconic Mid Century design; an eclectic mix of beautiful retro pieces and an impressive vinyl collection.
+These high school friends reconnected and in 2017 decided to create Tiki La La, now a thriving online vintage store that first started in The Galleria precinct of Ettalong.
+They've since been curating an ever-evolving collection of iconic Mid Century design; an eclectic mix of beautiful retro pieces, vintage fashion and an impressive vinyl collection.
 We asked them to donate some of their favourite things to see and do around the Central Coast.

 What do you love most about the Coast?